g-poulos/usv_simulation/README.md

 By defining the `STL file`, `draft` and `number of angles` in the `multithread_table_calc.py` the two tables for the ocean current and wind are generated.
 Note that complex meshes require more time to be processed.

+After the tables have been created the plugins can be used by adding the following code to the model SDF.

 ```html
 <plugin filename="WaterCurrent" name="water_current::WaterCurrent">